 The site in Lockeridge was chosen, and during academic year 2010/11, extra classrooms and meeting rooms were added to the Victorian building.

-The school continues to grow and thrive and now has around 100 children on roll.
+The school continues to grow and thrive and now has around 80 children on the roll.

 Below are a few extracts from a book produced by Ruth Lamdin entitled ‘A Village Education: The History of the School at Lockeridge’.